mrocklin/blog/_posts/work/2012-11-21-Computations.md

 Inplace
 -------

-Copies and inplace operations are important parts of computation.
+And yet copies and inplace operations are important parts of real computation.
 We make an explicit separation between mathematics-based optimizations and infrastructure-based optimizations (like inplace).
 We perform this transition by replacing each variable with a pair that contains a purely mathematical expression (left)  and a purely computational variable (right).

 ![]({{ BASE_PATH }}/images/min-max-dag-pure.png)

 In the example above we see the `MinMax` computation where the `x` and `y` expressions are stored in variables `"x"` and `"y"` and the outputs are stored in dummy variables `"_1"` and `"_2"`.
-For performance reasons a computation may write the outputs back into the memory for the inputs as follows
+For performance reasons a computation may write the outputs back into the memory for the inputs as follows (note that the two outputs are stored in the same variables as the inputs.)

 ![]({{ BASE_PATH }}/images/min-max-dag-inplace.png)